njm18/gmatrix/gmatrix/README.md

 + The R libraries are located in the folder /usr/include/R.
 + The compute capibility of the target device is 2.0.

-If these are incorrect assumptions, the user may set these values and install using the follwing R commands as an example:
+If these are incorrect assumptions, the user may set these values and install using the follwing R commands as an example.
+First set the environmental variables:

     Sys.setenv(CUDA_LIB_PATH="/usr/include/cuda-5.0/lib64")
     Sys.setenv(R_INC_PATH="/usr/local/R/R-2.15.0/lib64/R/include")
     Sys.setenv(NVCC_ARCH="-gencode arch=compute_30,code=sm_30")

+Next install the package as above:

     download.file("http://solomon.case.edu/gmatrix/gmatrix.tar.gz", "gmatrix.tar.gz")
     install.packages("gmatrix.tar.gz", repos = NULL)
     file.remove("gmatrix.tar.gz")